 You can think of a module as defining a block box which has a number of input signals, and at least 1 or more output signals.
 Within the black box some function is performed, the implementation of which is not necessarily known to the “user”.

 module and_gate(a, b, q); input a, b; output q; assign q = (a & b); endmodule

-Black-boxes (modules) with no outputs can always be optimised away.
+Black-boxes (modules) with no outputs.